-The awareness of these events also comes be word of mouth from family or friends and work colleagues who think they sea a “Sailor” before them!
+The awareness of these events also comes be word of mouth from family or friends and work colleagues who think they see a “Sailor” before them!
 Ahoy!

 Whatever route into sailing you take the next step for many is to consider how to gain more “Sea Time“!

-Three of our CSSA Clubs have Yachts providing these great opportunities:
+Three of our CSSA clubs offer these great opportunities:

-- Channel Sailing Division “CSD” based out of Hamble near Southampton
+- Channel Sailing Division (CSD) based on the Hamble near Southampton;

-- 5 Kingdoms Sailing Club “5KSC” based out of Liverpool
+- 5 Kingdoms Sailing Club (5KSC) based in Liverpool;

-- East Cost Yacht Division “ECYD” – Ipswich
+- The East Cost Yacht Division (ECYD) based near Ipswich.

 Well, lets consider what this means in practical terms